lanl/singularity-eos/doc/sphinx/src/using-eos.rst

   utilized to request data be written to a shared memory pointer, however, you can free the ``src`` pointer, so long as you don't free the shared memory pointer.
-This means you must manage these pointers externally and not them go out of scope, especially if you use smart pointers.
+This means you must manage these pointers externally and not let them go out of scope, especially if you use smart pointers.

 Putting everything together, a full sequence with MPI might look like this: